FAQ on the Mercator Scholarships

 When is the next call for applications and when will the next cohort start?

-The Mercator scholarship is currently offered twice a year (the call of application is generally in March and September) and the new cohort starts at the beginning of the semester (April 1, 2021 and October 1, 2021).
+The Mercator Scholarship is currently offered twice a year (the call of application is generally in March and September) and the new cohort starts at the beginning of the semester (April 1, 2022 and October 1, 2022).
 The scholarship advertised in September starts in the summer term, the scholarship advertised in April starts in the winter term.

 By when must I submit my application?

-The application deadline for the Mercator scholarship is April 30, 2021.
-Please upload all necessary information and documents in a.r.t.e.s. access on that day before 12 a.m.
+The application deadline for the Mercator Scholarship is October 22, 2021.
+Please upload all necessary information and documents in a.r.t.e.s. access on that day before 12 p.m.
 Please note that your university diploma, the report on your degree thesis, and the statement of the non-academic partner institution may be handed in later by e-mail to mercator-stipendium(at)uni-koeln.de.

 How should I submit my application?

 To apply for a Mercator Scholarship, please create an account with the web portal a.r.t.e.s. access.
-After login, please choose the application procedure “Mercator scholarship (starting October 2021)” and follow the instructions. – Please note that unreadable scans will not be considered.
+After login, please choose the application procedure “Mercator Scholarship (starting April 2022)” and follow the instructions. – Please note that unreadable scans will not be considered.
 Photos are often problematic in this regard due to perspectival distortion, which is why we recommend using a scanner.

 Which documents can I submit at a later date and what deadlines apply?